openstack/operations-guide/doc/ops-guide/source/ch_arch_provision.rst

 partitions:

--  File system to store files and directories, where all the data lives, including the root partition that starts and runs the system
+-  File system to store files and directories, where all the data lives, including the root partition that starts and runs the system.

--  Swap space to free up memory for processes, as an independent area of the physical disk used only for swapping and nothing else
+-  Swap space to free up memory for processes, as an independent area of the physical disk used only for swapping and nothing else.

 RAID is not used in this simplistic one-drive setup because generally for production clouds, you want to ensure that if one disk fails,